-3 hours (classroom), 4 (laboratory) plus a total of 96 hours of HOURS/WEEK:

-acute clinical experience and 72 community hours community
+HOURS/WEEK: 3 hours (classroom), 4 (laboratory) plus a total of 96 hours of acute clinical experience and 72 community hours community clinical experience.

-clinical experience.

-Copyright ©2011 The Sault College of Applied Arts & Technology
+Copyright ©2012 The Sault College of Applied Arts & Technology

 Reproduction of this document by any means, in whole or in part, without prior written permission of Sault College of Applied Arts & Technology is prohibited.
-For additional information, please contact Marilyn King, Chair, Health Programs School of Health and Community Services
+For additional information, please contact the Chair, Health Programs School of Health, Wellness and Continuing Education